-The second conference of the Women in Educational Leadership Symposium (WIELS) will be held at Appalachian State University in Boone, North Carolina on September 22 through September 24, 2017.
+The third annual conference of the Women in Educational Leadership Symposium (WIELS) will be held at Appalachian State University in Boone, North Carolina on October 5 and October 6, 2018.
 The purpose of WIELS is to bring women together to share, learn, and grow in leadership.
 Women who are interested in learning from others and those who are willing to share skills and expertise are urged to attend.
 This conference aims to provide personalized learning and mentoring opportunities for those who aspire to become or currently serve as educational leaders.
 The conference theme is Advancing the Leader Within: Building Capacity.

 Attendees are urged to submit proposals on salient issues, skills, and experiences affecting women leaders.
-Session categories follows.
+Session categories follow.

 WIELS Session Categories